tensai-labs/haiku/README.md

 ```

 ## Build and migrate you dojo project
-Instructions on how to build and migrate a dojo project can be found [here](https://book.dojoengine.org/toolchain/sozo/project-commands/build) and [here](https://book.dojoengine.org/toolchain/sozo/project-commands/migrate).
+For instructions on how to [build](https://book.dojoengine.org/toolchain/sozo/project-commands/build) and [migrate](https://book.dojoengine.org/toolchain/sozo/project-commands/migrate) your Dojo project, please refer to the official Dojo documentation.
+These steps are essential for preparing your project for use with Haiku.

 ## Generate Your Haiku Configuration Template
 After creating your Dojo manifest.toml file, you can generate a Haiku configuration template using the following command: